ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 Issuer from using a token issuance failure as a signal to the requesting Origin.

-If the Anonymous Issuer Origin ID derived from the value in the "Sec-Token-Origin" header was previously received in a response for a different Anonymous Origin ID within the same policy window, the Attester MUST count this towards penalizing the Issuer or Client (see {{penalization}}).
+If the Anonymous Issuer Origin ID derived from the value in the "Sec-Token-Origin" header was previously received in a response for a request with a different Anonymous Origin ID within the same policy window, the Attester MUST count this towards penalizing the Issuer or Client (see {{penalization}}).
 The token response MUST continue to be processed, however, to prevent a malicious Issuer from using a token issuance failure as a signal to the